wjdwogud24/diagMutAnalysis/README.md

 ## Contributions

 The package is created by the author Jae Hyung Jung.
+`Ggplot2`\[H.Wickham\], `dplyr`\[H.Wickham et al.\],
-Ggplot2, dplyr, stringr package is used several times throughout functions. mutationPercentage uses dplyr packages extensively for data manipulation. mutationTypePlot uses the dplyr, ggplot2, and stringr package to data manipulate, create bar plot/pie chart and extract specific strings in data in the respective order.
+`stringr`\[H.Wickham\] package is used several times throughout functions. `mutationPercentage` and `mutationTypePlot` uses `dplyr` packages extensively for data manipulation. `Ggplot2` to create bar plots and pie charts for `mutationTypePlot`. `Stringr` package to extract specific strings in data for `mutationTypePlot`.
 The references are provided.
-Thought process of developing analysis is influenced by ICGC database.
+Thought process of developing analysis is influenced by ICGC database\[Zhang et al.\].
 Analysis not done in ICGC that are only solely in this package are created using Author’s intuition on what is useful for the ICGC data.

 ## References